 Join a course (short term), either from some recognized academy or from a friendly recommendation, after its completion, you’ll finally get an overview of what coding is like and whether you’re made for it or not.

 If you are completely unaware of programming, you should learn C programming first.
 It will give you an idea of what programming is.
-Learn about compilers and interpreters, and get in line with terms like source code, interpreted code etc. Use a text editor and start with normal codes using operators, learn functions and their return types, learn about data types and data structures like what is an array, slowly increase your level to perform simple transformations on an array, like reversing it etc. Learn about pointers and try to do simple applications.
+Learn about compilers and interpreters, and get in line with terms like source code, interpreted code, etc. Use a text editor and start with normal codes using operators, learn functions and their return types, learn about data types and data structures like what is an array, and slowly increase your level to perform simple transformations on an array, like reversing it, etc. Learn about pointers and try to do simple applications.

 ✔️Never give up while success is just three feet away.

-Now, this is the most common, dangerous (kind of) mistake that you are likely to make as an aspiring programmer that is ‘giving up’ because you don’t think you’re smart enough to learn to program.
+Now, this is the most common, dangerous (kind of) mistake that you are likely to make as an aspiring programmer that is ‘giving up because you don’t think you’re smart enough to learn to program.
 Learning to code has nothing to do with your intelligence.

 Yes, it’s difficult to learn programming, not because of who you are, but because there are a lot of topics to learn.

-Learnt to accept the inevitable.
+Learn to accept the inevitable.

-Accept that the following scenario is going to happen repeatedly, you’re going to come through a lot of stuff which isn’t going to make any sense to you.
+Accept that the following scenario is going to happen repeatedly, you’re going to come through a lot of stuff that isn’t going to make any sense to you.
 Every time you’re introduced to a new topic, you’ll be saying, ‘ what the hell is this, is it making any sense, should I go for it? ‘

-If a certain topic is unclear in your mind or according to you doesn’t make any sense, collect more information, study materials, facts related to the particular topic through relevant sources but don’t move any further unless your current doubt is clear.
+If a certain topic is unclear in your mind or according to you doesn’t make any sense, collect more information, study materials, and facts related to the particular topic through relevant sources but don’t move any further unless your current doubt is clear.

 Of course, it’s possible to teach yourself programming and web development from scratch but the process will take you twice the length of time and it will be a struggle.
-With a mentor, crucially, you learn best practice, which means you’ll only have to learn these skills once, rather than relearn them again when you join a company or work with someone else’s code.
+With a mentor, crucially, you learn best practices, which means you’ll only have to learn these skills once, rather than relearn them again when you join a company or work with someone else’s code.